-Doing business in California is different than in other states, and potential buyers want to know about those challenges before they decide to buy and operate a business here.
-Here are some of the unique challenges the business service industry faces, and how you can help your buyer (and your business) overcome them.
+Selling a business in California is different from selling one in other states, and potential buyers want to know about those challenges before they decide to buy and operate a business here.

 What industries are a part of the business services industry?

-Many businesses fall under this category, and some provide services to residential buildings as well, such as landscapers, pest control companies, waste management, and even in some cases janitorial services.
+Many businesses fall under this category, and some provide services to residential buildings as well, such as landscapers, pest control companies, waste management, and even, in some cases, janitorial services.
 The largest category nationwide is employment services, with 30% of the market.

 Why are business services doing so well?

 One of the reasons these industries are doing so well is the low unemployment rate.
-While some larger companies like to move business services in-house instead of contracting them out to another company, in times of low unemployment, finding qualified workers takes time, energy, and expense they often don’t want to endure.
+While some larger companies like to move business services in-house instead of contracting them out to another company, in times of low unemployment, finding qualified workers takes time, energy, and expense that they often don’t want to endure.

 Demand is also driven by new business growth and increases in disposable income by businesses and individuals.
 In other words, when the economy is good, as it is in California, business is good as well.